AxisCommunications/acap-documentation/docs/axis-devices-and-compatibility.md

 nav_order: 10
 ---

-# Axis devices and compatibility
+# Axis devices & compatibility

 Compatibility means that if an ACAP can be installed and run on a specific device, then the ACAP is compatible with the device.
 Compatibility depends on